Project Background

 Project Description

 The current study is one of the first to investigate the mechanisms and impact of sleep disparities on the health of Asian immigrants.
-Over a 5-year period, investigators will collect and analyze two waves of data to investigate immigrant stressors, potential protective factors, sleep health, and cardiometabolic risk factors.
+Over a 5-year period, investigators will collect and analyze two waves of data to investigate stressors, potential protective factors, sleep health, and cardiometabolic risk factors.

 Target Population